×

 5. Reduce heat and simmer, covered, for about 10 minutes.
 Potato should be very tender.

-6. Puree the soup in the pot using an immersion blender if you have one, or process the soup in batches in a blender or food processor.
+6. Add your pinch of nutmeg and puree the soup in the pot using an immersion blender if you have one, or process the soup in batches in a blender or food processor.

 7. With all the pureed soup in one pot, bring the soup to a simmer and stir in the last tablespoon of butter.